shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/01-text.md

 | Fullstack Developer | <ul><li>Plugin Development</li><li>Templates</li><li>Routes/ Controllers</li></ul>|
 ```

 * **Description list** - Use when you need to describe them along with their headings.
-In such a case, make the headings in bold followed by a hyphen or new line, followed by a detailed description.
-The description list can again be a numbered list or a bulleted list based on their sequence or fixed number of entities.
+In such a case, headings to be in bold followed by a hyphen or new line and a detailed description.
 For example,

 ```text
 The Administrations components implement a number of cross-cutting concerns.
 The most important are: